wp-plugins/flyzoo/readme.txt

 == Description ==

-From social networks to online shops, from communities to blogs, Flyzoo is the perfect chat for your website.
+From communities to online shops, from web radios to blogs, Flyzoo is the perfect chat solution for your website.

-Engage your community in chat rooms and private (one-to-one) chat conversations.
+Engage your users in chat rooms and private (one-to-one) chat conversations.

 Meet your customers and close more sales with live support chat.

 ###Flyzoo Live Chat###